 What Are FOMO and FUD?

-FOMO or “Fear of Missing Out” is termed as anxiety that an exciting or interesting event may currently be happening elsewhere, and you might miss it.
-In crypto terms, it is an emotional strain that forms an obsessive concern that an investor might just have missed an opportunity of profit.
+FOMO, or “Fear of Missing Out,” is termed as anxiety that an exciting or interesting event may currently be happening elsewhere, and you might miss it.
+In crypto terms, it is an emotional strain that forms an obsessive concern that an investor might just have missed an opportunity for profit.

-Similarly, FUD refers to “Fear, Uncertainty & Doubt” – an investor sentiment caused by unchecked facts, rumours, news of poor editorial standards, and notably, prominent personalities expressing concerns or regret about an asset.
+Similarly, FUD refers to “Fear, Uncertainty & Doubt” – an investor sentiment caused by unchecked facts, rumors, news of poor editorial standards, and notably, prominent personalities expressing concerns or regret about an asset.

 FOMO and FUD are Natural Investor Sentiments